Sammi Cheng: 1990–1992: Eponymous debut album, Holiday and Never Too Late

-In July 1992, Sammi Cheng released her third studio album, Never Too Late.
+In July 1992, Cheng released her third studio album, Never Too Late.
 For this album, Cheng departed from her previous youthful image by adopting a short hairstyle and more mature fashion, fully showcasing the charm of a sophisticated young woman.
 Due to its more sophisticated style, the singles from the album did not achieve the same chart success as those from her previous release, but the album still surpassed 60,000 copies and achieved platinum certification in Hong Kong.
-In addition, Cheng emerged as the most promising young female singer of her generation, widely regarded as a top contender to become the next diva of the Hong Kong music industry, and received the "Best Youthful Female Artist" award at Metro Radio’s “Beauty Awards” for this album, The lead single was "Say U'll Be Mine."
+In addition, Cheng emerged as the most promising young female singer of her generation, widely regarded as a top contender to become the next diva of the Hong Kong music industry, and received the "Best Youthful Female Artist" award at Metro Radio's "Beauty Awards" for this album, The lead single was "Say U'll Be Mine."
 The second single was "Doll's View of the World" (娃娃看天下), followed by the third single, "I Don't Want to Leave Tonight" (這夜我不願離開).
 The fourth single was "2gether," the theme song for the TVB Japanese drama adaptation "Rookie Cops" (新紮俏警花), and the fifth single was "If You Love Me" (如愛我), an insert song for the drama File of Justice (壹號皇庭).

-1993–1994: Sammi Cheng's Happy Maze, Big Revenge,Ten Commandments,Time, Place, Person and Sammi
+1993–1994: Sammi Cheng's Happy Maze, Big Revenge, Ten Commandments, Time, Place, Person and Sammi

-Sammi Cheng capitalized on the attention received from her duet with artist Andy Hui, "Do you really have me in your heart?" (其實你心裡有沒有我), winning the 1993 Jade Solid Gold Top 10 Awards with that song.
+Cheng capitalized on the attention received from her duet with artist Andy Hui, "Do you really have me in your heart?" (其實你心裡有沒有我), winning the 1993 Jade Solid Gold Top 10 Awards with that song.
 Cheng then went through a transformation, dying her hair orange, changing her style.
 Her 4th studio album "Sammi's Happy Maze" (鄭秀文的快樂迷宮) was also released, which include the hit single "Chotto Matte" (Chotto 等等), meaning 'wait a moment' in Japanese.
 Her new image fitted well with the new single, which was a remake of a Japanese song by Maki Ohguro.
 The success helped Sammi and boosted her singing career.
 In 1994 she continued to capitalize on her wild, new image.
 Her first album of that year was "Big Revenge" (大報復).
 The album included the hit "Ding Dong" (叮噹), which became one of Sammi's signature songs.
 But with her new fame also came a lot of backlash from the media.
-Critics argued that Sammi purposely westernized her Cantonese.
+Critics argued that Cheng purposely westernized her Cantonese.
 Instead of saying "Ding Dong", Sammi pronounced it as "Deen Dong".
 Despite the criticism, the song was one of the most popular dance songs of that year.
 In 1994 the racy and controversial cut of "Ten Commandments" (十誡) was banned from the radio for a few days after its initial airplay of the track including tiny bits of what can be recognized as pornography soundtrack.
 In 1995 Cheng disappeared from the public eye for nearly half a year.
 Later that year, it was revealed that Warner Music Group had signed her.
 She let her hair color return to black and temporarily abandoned the wild image she used to have.